-This year we think we should ALL be a little gentler on ourselves, and make some resolutions that aren't going to set us up for a big fat fail...
+This year we think we should ALL be a little gentler on ourselves, and make some resolutions that aren't going to set us up for an epic fail…

-Hello, 2021!
-Another New Year has arrived and with it the customary feeling that we should be getting our home, kids and bods into ship-shape order.
-Spoiler alert: it’s not gonna happen.
+Hello, 2024!
+Another New Year has arrived, and with it the customary feeling that we should be getting our home, kids and bods into ship-shape order.
+Spoiler alert: it’s probably not gonna happen.
 Few of us will stick to our new hardcore fitness regime, we’ll all be taking a crafty peek at social media despite our intentions of less screen time, and we’ll absolutely be eating carbs by mid-January.
+And that’s okay!
 So we say, let’s stop setting ourselves up for a big fat fail, and start making New Year’s resolutions that we can actually keep.

 1. Shrug off parenting fails